2021 Spring Conference Frequently Asked Questions

 May I bring my pets?

-Although we love animals, you cannot bring any pets or animals to the conference.
+Although we love pets, no animals are allowed at the conference.
 Insurance policies of the conference host will not allow any animals to be onsite during the conference.
-Pets may not be left in vehicles while you attend the conference.
+Animals also may not be left in vehicles while you attend the conference.

 What should I bring?

-Be sure to bring comfortable walking shoes and linens for your bed (such as sleeping bag or quilt and pillow).
-You may want to bring insect repellent, sunscreen, and a rain jacket.
-Temperatures in April can be unpredictable, but the nights will be chilly, so bring a variety of clothing.
+Be sure to bring comfortable walking shoes and layers for various weather conditions.
 You may also want to bring a journal, camera or things for free time.
 We encourage everyone to bring a tumbler or mug for water and tea.
 Disposable tea and coffee cups will NOT be available.

 What time is check-in and check-out?